 (4) If an applicant fails to comply with a direction under subregulation (3), the applicant is to be taken to have withdrawn the application.

+[Regulation 6.9 inserted in Gazette 24 Aug 2007 p.
+4269-70.]

 6.10.
 Decision to renew licence

 After receiving an application made under regulation 6.9, the Commissioner may renew the licence authorising the applicant to do high risk work of a class to which the application relates if the Commissioner is satisfied that the applicant remains competent to do high risk work of that class.

+[Regulation 6.10 inserted in Gazette 24 Aug 2007 p.
+4270.]

 6.11.
 Duration of licence

 (1) A licence —